AgFeather/DQN_for_OpenAI/README.md

 ### DQN

 #### Tricks
 I use Double DQN to solve 'overEstimated' problem and SumTree Memeory Structure to implement priority train sot that the model can be trained faster.

+### How to use it.
+1. install openai gym
+2. download this source code
+3. execute 'training.py'
+4. A playing game environment will be showed.